Coarse and fine geometry of the Thurston metric: Introduction

 The first problem we consider is to quantify the failure of uniqueness for geodesic segments with given start and end points.
 For this purpose we consider the set $E(X,Y) \subset \T(S)$ that is the union of all geodesics from $X$ to $Y$.
 We call this the \emph{envelope} (from $X$ to $Y$).

-Based on Thurston's construction of geodesics from chains of stretch paths, it is natural to expect that the envelope would admit a description in terms of the maximally stretched lamination $\Lambda(X,Y)$ and its completions.
+Based on Thurston's construction of geodesics from chains of stretch paths, it is natural to expect that the envelope would admit a description in terms of the maximally-stretched lamination $\Lambda(X,Y)$ and its completions.
 We focus on the punctured torus case, because here the set of completions is always finite.

-In fact, a recurrent lamination on $\torus$ (such as $\Lambda(X,Y)$, for any $X \neq Y \in \T(\torus)$) is either \begin{enumerate} \item[(a)] A simple closed curve, \item[(b)] The union of a simple closed curve and a spiral geodesic, or \item[(c)] A measured lamination with no closed leaves \end{enumerate} These possibilities are depicted in Figure \ref{fig:torus}.
+In fact, a chain-recurrent lamination on $\torus$ (such as $\Lambda(X,Y)$, for any $X \neq Y \in \T(\torus)$) is either \begin{enumerate} \item[(a)] A simple closed curve, \item[(b)] The union of a simple closed curve and a spiral geodesic, or \item[(c)] A measured lamination with no closed leaves \end{enumerate} These possibilities are depicted in Figure \ref{fig:torus}.
+See \cite{BZ04} for more details.

 We show that the geodesic from $X$ to $Y$ is unique when $\Lambda(X,Y)$ is of type (b) or (c), and when it has type (a) the envelope has a simple, explicit description.
 More precisely, we have: